 You can rent a ‘beach cruiser’ bike and stand up paddle boards in this funky liquor store owned and managed by Hawaiian native and seriously cool surfer dude Kaipo Robello.
 He provides paddle board lessons in the calm waters of Pensacola or Sabine Bay that will make this fun sport seem easy.
 Paddle to one of the local sound side beach bars and stop for a snack and a drink.
 Get in close to the dock pilings and check out the sea life.
 At the end of your adventure you can pick up your evening cocktail supplies on your way out the door.

 Stand up paddle boarding is as close as you can get to walking on water and its a great way to see the Gulf from a different perspective.
 If it’s your first time we suggest you learn on what us locals call the ‘flatwater’ on the ‘soundside’ of the island.
 If you are more experienced give it a go on the Gulf of Mexico.
 Early mornings on calm days are the best times to see dolphins.
 This company even does paddle board tours.
-You can read all about it by following this link to our Toes in the Sand blog.
+You can read all about Coastal Paddle Company on Toes in the Sand blog.

 Pensacola Beach sailing lessons and rentals, fishing & dive charters, pontoon & wave runner rentals.

 This super cool locally grown business has a 10,000 square foot facility that includes a skate park on 9th Avenue in Pensacola.
 They sell custom made surfboards and great gear.
 They also rent surf and paddle board gear and teach lessons and surf camps on Pensacola Beach.
-Check them out on Facebook for daily surf updates.
-Read about owner Sean Fell and local surf culture on Toes in the Sand blog.
+Read about Waterboyz and its owner on Toes in the Sand Blog.

 Visitors to the Gulf Coast will notice many fisherman hanging out all day with a zen like tranquility on the beaches.
 Surf fishing is a popular Gulf Coast activity.
-Check out our Toes in the Sand Blog to read about surf fishing for Pampano from the beach and to connect with local fisherman in the Pensacola Forum.
+Read about surf fishing for pompano on Toes in the Sand Blog.

 Yoga boot camp and pilates on a stand up paddle board in the quiet waters of the Sabine.